 - Different time zones of virtual attendees, and live audience

-Though the online aspect of hybrids provides access to a global audience, the different time zones of attendees add complexity to an already complicated model.
+Though the virtual element of hybrids provides access to a global online audience, the different time zones of attendees add complexity to an already complicated model.
 According to a Markletic report on hybrid event statistics, “49% of event organizers stated that they faced difficulties with scheduling the event for an international audience with multiple time zones.”

-When conducting a hybrid seminar, you must carefully plot the time differences of the participants.
+When conducting a hybrid conference, you must carefully plot the time differences of every virtual attendee.
 Failing to do so may result in participants dozing off during important sessions.
-Align your program to hours where your virtual audience is likely to be active, and attentive.
+Align your program to hours where your virtual audience and virtual guests is likely to be active, and attentive.

 - Maintaining a seamless, and balanced program flow